abd29696/ttt-challenge-abd/README.md

 # ttt-challenge-abd
 TTT Challenge Application (Built with Reactjs, Express and Nodejs)

+The application has been hosted on heroku and can be accessed here -> https://ttt-challenge-client.herokuapp.com/

 This application contains two parts, 'ttt_client' and 'ttt_server'.

 - /ttt/ttt_client/public/ contains 'index.html'.
 Here div id="root" is present.
 All the magic happens inside this.